sourcegraph/about/content/blogposts/2023/cody-vscode-0-18-release.md

     url: https://handbook.sourcegraph.com/team/#justin-dorfman

 publishDate: 2023-12-05T10:00-01:00
-description: "The Cody for VS Code v0.18.0 update introduces a new chat interface, allowing for side-by-side chat windows and improved context control, and more."
+description: "The Cody for VS Code v0.18.0 update introduces a new chat interface, allowing for side-by-side chat windows, a reworked context dropdown that shows file names and line ranges, and improved context control using the new Enhanced Context Selector."
 tags: [blog]
 slug: "cody-vscode-0-18-release"
 published: true